jcxmt125/side-projects/readme.md

 - trpg-helper.py: a file to help you out for TRPG sessions.
 Currently adapted to me and my friend's ruleset for a cleric.
 - create-3d-trangles.py: a file that makes a txt file containing randomly colored, circularly-placed triangles and tetrahedrons for use in an a-frame environment.
 - uploadfile.py: a file that provides a *very* simple Terminal-based UI to upload files to a S3 compatible storage or Backblaze B2 (Warning: dynamic imports!)
+- webNowPlayingLogger.py: logs the playing song an artist to a file
+- wnpLogRead: helps read said file

 You might want to look at the requirements in the file before running them.